 Prep meals ahead of time

-Something I did this year to help take the stress out of our first couple of weeks is stock my freezer with meals.
+Something that always helps take the stress out of our first couple of weeks is stock my freezer with meals.
 I wanted our first few school days to be as smooth and enjoyable as possible.
 And one thing that I absolutely hate and that stresses me out is cooking dinner.
 I struggle to come up with ideas and then I struggle to tear myself away from my work or my kids to go chop and slice and cook.

 This was super simple thanks to my friend Sharla’s freezer meal plans!
 She shares tons of great tips to make it simple, and the meal plans include simple directions and grocery lists, making planning easy!

-Another thing I’ve decided to do is to make lunches for the whole week on Sunday.
-I know this may sound crazy, but lunch always becomes a stressful time of day, and always takes more time than it should because I try to get the kids to clean up while I fix lunch.
-The problem is, they need my help/supervision to do it, and so the whole process takes a lot longer than necessary and often results in frustration and yelling.
+Another thing I did when my kids were little is to make lunches for the whole week on Sunday.
+I know this may sound crazy, but lunch always became a stressful time of day, and always took more time than it should because I tried to get the kids to clean up while I fixed lunch.
+The problem was, they needed my help/supervision to clean up, and so the whole process took a lot longer than necessary and often resulted in frustration and yelling.

-So by having lunches ready, I can focus on being with the kids and guiding them as they clean up, and then we go down for lunch together.
+So by having lunches ready, I could focus on being with the kids and guiding them through clean up, and then we would go down for lunch together.

 Have a Morning Routine for Yourself

 When you homeschool, you spend all day, everyday with your kids.
 And although this is one of the amazing benefits of homeschooling, the reality of it is also incredibly exhausting, especially for an introvert like me.
 So even though I am not a morning person, I DO make sure I have at least a half an hour of quiet with my bible and a cup of coffee before joining the kids for breakfast.
 This time allows me to wake up, spend time with the Lord and prepare myself for the day ahead.